-- 107. We agree this option provides flexibility and will help convey the view that a single WACC percentile may not be appropriate for all situations.
-It would give us the ability to choose the most appropriate percentile estimate to use in a profitability assessment. - 108.
-However, we have rejected this approach compared to our proposed solution because it maintains a focus on numerical percentile estimates.
-Consistent with Professor Yarrow's advice we wish to de-emphasise the specific WACC percentiles and encourage airports to fully disclose the specific evidence and reasoning behind each divergence from the mid-point estimate.
-Instead we wish to focus more on the reasoning for any difference with an airport's targeted return - albeit with the ability to calculate any percentile estimate as required.
+- 116. We continue to agree that publishing a wider range of estimates provides flexibility and would help convey the view that a single WACC percentile may not be appropriate for all situations.
+It would give us the ability to choose the most appropriate percentile estimate to use in a profitability assessment. - 117.
+However, we have continued to reject this approach, compared to our solution, because it maintains a focus on numerical percentile estimates.
+Consistent with Professor Yarrow's advice, we wish to de-emphasise the specific WACC percentiles and encourage airports to fully disclose the specific evidence and reasoning behind each divergence from the mid-point estimate.
+Instead, we wish to focus more on the reasoning for any difference with an airport's targeted return albeit with the ability to calculate any percentile estimate as required.
+It could also result in the upper limit of a wider range (such as the 95th percentile) becoming the new de facto estimate. - 118.
+We acknowledge that estimates of WACC are uncertain, but the mid-point is the estimate that we are most confident in.

-64 Auckland Airport "Response to Commerce Commission's emerging views on the WACC percentile for airports" (16 March 2016), para 13; Wellington Airport "IM review: Professor Yarrow report and emerging views on the airport WACC percentile" (16 March 2016), p.
+74 Auckland Airport "Response to Commerce Commission's emerging views on the WACC percentile for airports" (16 March 2016), para 13; Wellington Airport "IM review: Professor Yarrow report and emerging views on the airport WACC percentile" (16 March 2016), p.
 3.

-65 NZ Airports "Submission on Commerce Commission emerging views on the WACC percentile for airports" (16 March 2016), para 22.
+75 NZ Airports "Submission on Commerce Commission emerging views on the WACC percentile for airports" (16 March 2016), para 22.